-- 1. Read through the information provided in this Handbook which has been specially designed for you.

-- 2. Attend the Course Orientation.

-- 3. Attend the Practicum Briefing.
+- 1. Read through the information provided in this Handbook which has been specially designed for you. - Attend the Course Orientation. - 3.
+Attend the Practicum Briefing. - 4.
+Work with the Head of Supervision & Practicum and promptly secure your Placements.
+This is a competitive process and it is important to get this done well ahead of time. - 5.
+Meet up with your assigned Clinical Supervisor at least one hour before starting your first Placement.

-1 ECTA is a registered Private Education Institution (PEI) with the Committee for Private Education (CPE), Singapore.
+&lt;sup>1 ECTA is a registered Private Education Institution (PEI) with the Committee for Private Education (CPE), Singapore.
 CPE is a statutory board established under the Private Education Act to regulate the private education sector in Singapore.